barbazul/1kfa/mod_guide_player.md

 ![A green token card](images/component_card_green_token.png){ width=2.5inch }

 Resolving flips is the main way that players acquire green tokens in 1kFA.
-Green tokens are sometimes called "risk rewards" and they are a player's most important mechanical currency in the game.
+Green tokens are sometimes called "experience points" and they are a player's most important mechanical currency in the game.

 Some Deckahedron cards have a green token symbol in the middle.
-After a flip is resolved by a card showing a green token symbol, take a green token from the supply.
+After a flip is *resolved* by a card showing a green token symbol, take a green token from the supply.

 You may only do this when the card *resolves* a flip. (ie, when flipping